OSGeoLabBp/tutorials/english/data_processing/lessons/img_mosaic.rst

             gdal.Translate(name, DS, options=options)

-After running one of the scripts on a georeferenced image, we get mosaic_n_m.tif files where *n* and *m* are the upper left corner pixel positions of the mosaic.
+After running one of the scripts on a georeferenced image, we get mosaic_n_m.tif files where *n* and *m* are the upper left corner pixel positions of the mosaic in the original image.
 Depending on the used hardware 50-300MB mosaic parts can be optimal.

 I tested the performance of the two scripts with a georeferenced jpg file with 22747 x 18185 pixels.